 Packaging waste statistics

 This article shows the recent statistics on packaging waste in the 28 European Union (EU) Member States.
-In particular it summarises the developments during the 2005–2013 period for which official reporting on packaging waste for all EU Member States was implemented.
+In particular it summarises the developments during the 2005–2014 period for which official reporting on packaging waste for all EU Member States was implemented.
 Information and data are based on the Directive 2004/12/EC which lays down the recycling and recovery targets.
 The Directive aims at providing a high level of environmental protection and harmonizing national measures concerning the management of packaging and packaging waste.

 - 1 Main statistical findings